allarohithreddy/KDD-GRP-1/README.md

   - Checked for null values in the dataset
   - Dropped the small number of null values found
 - Data Cleaning:
-  - Cleaned the column names using the .strip() function to remove extra spaces
+  - there are outliers.
+  - We are removing the columns PatientId and DoctorInCharge
 - Data Preprocessing:
   - Used LabelEncoder() to encode categorical variables
   - Applied SMOTE (Synthetic Minority Over-sampling Technique) to balance the data These initial steps ensure that the data is ready for further analysis, manipulation, and modeling.

-The categorical columns of the Alzheimer’s Disease Dataset could be one-hot encoded during data preprocessing.
-Any of the numeric columns could be standardized such that they reflect a normal distribution if they are found to be normally distributed while others could be linearly scaled to reduce the effect of bias in any machine learning models for the dataset.
-The sanitized columns in the dataset could also be dropped since they provide no useful information.

 ##### Data
-- We are removing the columns PatientId and DoctorInCharge
 - Data is highly weighted to non-smokers.
 Looking to see if there is a correlation between smoking data to non smokers.
 - Family history.
 Also highly weighted.
 Look for a correlation.
 - The medical history tends to focus on the negative aspects of each condition.
 It might be helpful to look for any patterns or connections between them.
 Additionally, memory complaints and behavioral problems are very subjective and might be better to leave out.

+The categorical columns of the Alzheimer’s Disease Dataset could be one-hot encoded during data preprocessing.
+Any of the numeric columns could be standardized such that they reflect a normal distribution if they are found to be normally distributed while others could be linearly scaled to reduce the effect of bias in any machine learning models for the dataset.
+The sanitized columns in the dataset could also be dropped since they provide no useful information.